untillpro/scm4j/scm4j-vcs-api/README.md

 		testCompile 'com.github.ProjectKaiser:pk-vcs-test:master-SNAPSHOT'
 	}
 	```
-	This will include VCS API (IVCS, LWC) and abstract test to your project.
+	This will include VCS API (IVCS, LWC) and AbstractTtest to your project.
 - Implement IVCS interface
 	- IVCS implementation should be separate object which normally holds all VCS-related data within
 	- Normally IVCSRepositoryWorkspace instance is passed to constructor and stored within IVCS implementation.
 	- All VCS-related operations must be executed within a folder assotiated with IVCSLockedWorkingCopy in LOCKED state.
 That guarantees that the folder will not be used by another VCS operations simultaneously.
-Call IVCSRepositoryWorkspace.getLockedWorkingCopy() to obtain LWC.
+Call IVCSRepositoryWorkspace.getLockedWorkingCopy() to obtain LWC when nessessary
 	- Note: if IVCSRepositoryWorkspace.getLockedWorkingCopy() was called then IVCSLockedWorkingCopy.close() must be called.
 LWC close() call is checked by Abstract Test.
-Example:
+	- Example:
 	```java
 	public class GitVCS implements IVCS {

 		IVCSRepositoryWorkspace repo;

 		public GitVCS(IVCSRepositoryWorkspace repo) {